dwalluck/pom-manipulation-ext/index.md

 ### Feature Guide

+#### Operation

+  1. Models files are read before all manipulators (which includes the groovy ones).
+  2. In-memory model is written after all are finished.
+  3. Groovy manipulator can still modify non-model files on disk.

 Below are links to more specific information about configuring sets of features in PME:

 * [Configuration Files](guide/configuration.html)